tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

    tezbake setup-soft-wallet --generate bls --key-alias baker
    ```

-> **⚠️ SECURITY:** Make sure to backup your key in a secure location and never share it.
+> **⚠️ WARNING:** Make sure to backup your key in a secure location and never share it.

 You can get the secret/private key by running the following command: